IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 2.5 Subject to S.2 clause 18, You may use the Licensed Materials for processing Your own data or data relating to Your clients or suppliers for Your own internal business purposes including, if applicable in accordance with the contents of an Order only, the processing of the data to provide services to Your third party customers.

-2.6 No employee, agent or officer of any Group Company is permitted to use the Licenced Materials, unless that employee, agent or officer is specifically referred to in an Order as being Licenced to use the Software.
+2.6 No employee, agent or officer of any of Your Group Companies is permitted to use the Licenced Materials, unless that employee, agent or officer is specifically referred to in an Order as being Licenced to use the Software.

 2.7 You may not use the Software other than as specified in this Agreement without Our prior written consent and may not make or allow any third party to make any alteration, addition, modification, or enhancement to the Software that We deem may cause or actually cause a degradation in the Service either to You or Our customers, and You acknowledge that additional fees may be payable on any change of use authorised or approved by Us.